Sicily Aeolian Island Cruise & Hiking Tour Write a review

 Set out this morning to explore the wild and rugged island of Filicudi, three-quarters of which is now a Nature Reserve.
 The name “Filicudi” comes from the ancient Greek “Phoenicusa,” and indeed the island was settled since the Neolithic Age, around 3000 BCE.
 There is archaeological evidence on the island from the Bronze Age, as well as the Greek, Roman, and Byzantine periods.
 We’ll hike out to see the Bronze Age ruins of Capo Graziano and then head into the island’s interior.
 Return to the gulet for lunch on board and then a swim and a visit of the suggestive “Cave of the Monk Seal,” which is 30 m wide and 20 m high and used to be home to local seals.
 Later in the afternoon we motor back to Lipari (3 hrs).
 Overnight Lipari.

 Leave your sea-legs behind and return to Milazzo this morning, then transfer back to Catania for onward journeys.
-Let us know if you would like us to help organize more walks or activities for you (we have an entire week-long Sicily walk that begins from Catania).
+Let us know if you would like us to help organize more hikes or activities for you (we have an entire week-long Sicily hike that begins from Catania).

-Combine this amazing walking tour with our "classic" Sicily walk, which also begins and ends in Catania.
+Combine this amazing hiking tour with our "classic" Sicily hike, which also begins and ends in Catania.
 We explore the area around Mount Etna (another active volcano) as well as the beautiful Baroque city of Noto and the historically important city of Siracusa, which once rivaled Athens as the most important city in "Magna Grecia."
 See our trip here.

 though not long in terms of distance, can be strenuous at times as we ascend or descend rugged trails and volcanic hillsides.
 We have designed the trip so that there is always plenty of free time in the late afternoon so you can relax, read, or have a swim.
 Breakfast is included every day, and dinners reflect the excellent traditional food of the region.
 Daily distance between 6 - 12 km (4 - 7 miles).

-Activity Level 2 + = Easy to Moderate Plus:
+Activity Level 2 + out of 5= Easy to Moderate Plus:

 In general: This is an easy to moderate tour for fit hikers, and will be a little challenging but do-able for less fit hikers.

-Actual walking time: Between 2 - 4 hours per day, mostly in the morning but sometimes also in the afternoon
+Actual hiking time: Between 2 - 4 hours per day, mostly in the morning but sometimes also in the afternoon

 Distances: Usually 7 - 10 km (4.5 - 6 mi).
 Max distance is 12 km (7 mi).